 For example, let’s say you live and work in Hartford, Connecticut, and you’re negotiating for graphic design services with a company located in Brooklyn.
 They demand a choice of venue clause that specifies the jurisdiction is Kings County, which is convenient to them.
 You could insist on jurisdiction in Hartford County, or you could agree to Kings County in exchange for something else.
 Or you both might compromise on binding arbitration, which can be wherever is convenient to you both.

 Begin your contract negotiation by suggesting each party outline the terms and conditions they’re seeking.
-Create bullet points for items, such as what services will be provided, the price, the deadlines, the deposit, and what must be completed or delivered before the balance is due.
+Create bullet points for items, such as what services or products will be provided, the price, the deadlines, any required pre-payment or the deposit, and what must be completed or delivered before the balance is due.
 The more specific the contract is, the easier it is for everyone concerned to clearly see the big picture.

 The next stage after agreeing on broad terms is a deep dive into the details of individual clauses.
 It’s a good practice to tackle the easiest items first.
 The “offer-concession” strategy is tried and true, as long as everyone acts in good faith.
 Make an offer you think might be acceptable to the other party, but leave yourself wiggle room to adjust based on their counteroffer.

 For instance, the other party might want to be paid within 15 days, but you’d prefer 45.
 You might be able to meet in the middle at 30 days, which will set the tone for the rest of the contract negotiations.
 Coming to an agreement on small items early on will help when it’s time to negotiate trickier contract clauses, like indemnification.